FFTAI/Wiki-GRx-Models/README.md

 - **Issac Gym**: Support for NVIDIA Isaac Gym for reinforcement learning and robotics research.
 - **Isaac Sim**: Support for NVIDIA Isaac Sim for high-fidelity simulation.

-## Model Display
+## Model Verification

-To display the model, you can use the `urdf-viz` tool to visualize the robot in 3D.
+To verify the model, you can use the `urdf-viz` tool to visualize the robot in 3D.

 - https://github.com/openrr/urdf-viz